Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 ### Unbagged MMB (U-MMB)

 In what follows we assume familiarity with the MMR data structure, and we build from there.
 Consider a list $X=(x_1, x_2, \cdots, x_n)$ we want to commit to.
-As in MMR, we build multiple *mountains*, where each mountain has an associated size $s$ and is a complete binary tree holding $2^s$ leaves.
+As in MMR, we build $O(\log n)$ *mountains*, where each mountain has an associated size $s$ and is a complete binary tree holding $2^s$ leaves.
 Each leaf is labeled with the hash evaluation of an item in $X$, and each non-leaf is labeled with the hash evaluation of the concatenation of its children.

 ![MMB9](https://hackmd.io/_uploads/rkDvrCIDA.png)

 This is the MMB structure for $n=9$ (without bagging), with three mountains of sizes $2,2,0$, whose peaks are in gray.
-Notice that, unlike in MMR, in MMB there may be mountains of the same size.

-We say two mountains of equal size $s$ are *mergeable*, because they could be merged into a mountain of size $s+1$ by creating a new peak node as the parent of the two old peaks.
-We follow this rule: whenever we append a new item to list $X$, we add it as a mountain of size $0$ (i.e., a singleton), and if there are mergeable pairs of mountains at that point, we merge *exactly one* such pair, namely the rightmost mergeable pair.
+We say two mountains of equal size $s$ are *mergeable*, as they can be merged into a mountain of size $s+1$ by creating a new peak node as the parent of the two old peaks.
+We follow this rule: whenever we append a new item to list $X$, we add it as a mountain of size $0$ (i.e., a singleton), and if there are mergeable pairs of mountains at that point, we merge *exactly one* such pair: the rightmost one.

 ![image](https://hackmd.io/_uploads/rkyZbvQvA.png)

-For instance, here we see two append updates, with the new leaf in green and the new merge peak in gray, and mountain peaks represented as triangles.
+For instance, here we see two append updates, with the new leaf in green and the new merge peak in gray.
 When appending $x_{10}$ we merge two mountains of size $0$ into one of size $1$, and when appending $x_{11}$ we merge two mountains of size $2$ into one of size $3$.

-In contrast, MMR follows the rule that any mergeable pair is merged immediately, but the problem is that it can lead to a domino effect of up to $O(\log n)$ merges after a single append.
-With our lazy merging rule, we make sure that the complexity of each append remains bounded by a constant.
-And it can be proven that the rule leads to nice properties: namely, the number of mountains remains of order $O(\log n)$, and the $k$-th most recent leaf is at a depth of $O(\log k)$ in its mountain, regardless of the value of $n$.
+In contrast, MMR follows the rule that any mergeable pair is merged immediately, which can lead to a domino effect of up to $O(\log n)$ merges after a single append.

+With our lazy merging rule, we make sure each append has constant complexity.
+But more importantly, we make mountains grow at a slow and steady rate, so that the $i$-th rightmost mountain is always of size $\Theta(i)$.
+In turn, this gives us the asymptotic behavior we want: the $k$-th most recent leaf is at distance $O(\log k)$ to its peak, regardless of the list size $n$.

 ### MMB with forward bagging (F-MMB)

-Next, we *bag* the mountains, which means adding an upper layer of *bagging nodes* -- one per mountain -- where each bagging node is the parent of one mountain peak and the previous bagging node.
-We do this to group mountains into a single structure -- a "mountain range" -- with a single root whose hash acts as a commitment to the full list $X$.
+Next, we want to group or *bag* the mountains into a single structure -- a *mountain range* -- to create a single root that commits to the full list $X$.
+We add an upper layer of *bagging nodes*, where each node is the parent of one peak and the previous bagging node.

 ![image](https://hackmd.io/_uploads/BkbFWaEwC.png)

 In the figure we see two possible ways of bagging the same set of mountains: in a backward fashion on the left, and in a forward fashion on the right.
-In both cases, the root is in brown, peaks in gray, bagging nodes are represented as rhombi, and the symbol $\bullet$ represents a non-existent child node.
+In each case, the root is in brown, peaks in gray, and the symbol $\bullet$ represents a non-existent child node.

 Backward bagging is usually used in MMR: it leads to a more balanced structure because larger mountains (on the left) end up closer to the root, so items with a large leaf-to-peak distance are compensated with a short peak-to-root distance.
+However, we will embrace unbalancedness and choose forward bagging, for two reasons.

-In contrast, forward bagging keeps the structure unbalanced as larger mountains end up farther from the root.
-But it preserves the property we want: that the $k$-th most recent leaf remains at a depth of $O(\log k)$ regardless of the value of $n$.
-And the other important advantage of forward bagging is that we don't need to bag mountains again from scratch after each append, as most bagging nodes don't need to be updated.
+First, it preserves the property we want: that the $k$-th most recent leaf maintains an $O(\log k)$ depth, regardless of the list size $n$.
+This is because both the leaf-to-peak and peak-to-root distances will be $O(\log k)$.
+And second, with forward bagging most bagging nodes don't need to be updated after an append, as changes only happen near the rightmost end of the structure.
+This optimizes the append operation.

 ![image](https://hackmd.io/_uploads/SJO7LpEPC.png)

 E.g., here we see a series of append updates, if we use a forward bagging.
 For simplicity, we hide all non-peak mountain nodes, representing each mountain only by its peak labeled with its mountain size, and we place bagging nodes on a single horizontal level.
-The new leaf is in green, the merge peak in gray, and we paint in brown the bagging nodes that needed to be updated.
+The new leaf is in green, the merge peak in gray, and the updated bagging nodes in brown.

-We see that, with forward bagging, most of the time we only need to update a handful of nodes overall after an append, even when the number of mountains is very large, unlike MMR's backward bagging.

-However, the complexity of an append update is not always bounded by a constant, because from time to time we need to merge two large mountains on the far left side of the structure, in which case we update all bagging nodes above and to the right of the merge peak, i.e., almost all $O(\log n)$ bagging nodes.
-We solve this issue with our final ingredient.
+It can be proved that, with forward bagging, only two bagging nodes need to be updated on average per append.
+However, in the worst case we still need to update $O(\log n)$ bagging nodes (i.e., most of them), namely when the mountains being merged are large, and far from the rightmost end of the structure.
+We need one final ingredient.

 ### MMB with double bagging (MMB)

-In the final version of MMB, we use neither forward not backward bagging, but we introduce a new type that we call double bagging.
-Instead of grouping all mountains into a single range, we first partition mountains into subsets, then use forward bagging within each subset to group them into a range, and finally use an extra layer of forward bagging to group all mountain ranges into a *mountain belt*.
+In the final version of MMB, we introduce a more complicated form of forward bagging that we call double bagging.
+Instead of grouping all mountains into a single range, we partition mountains into subsets, use forward bagging to group each subset into a range, and finally use an extra layer of forward bagging to group all mountain ranges into a *mountain belt*.

 ![image](https://hackmd.io/_uploads/Bkz6tDBv0.png)

 E.g., here is the final MMB structure for $n=1337$.
-There are $10$ mountains (represented only by their peaks) partitioned into $5$ ranges, each range is forward bagged with rhombi nodes, and finally the $5$ ranges are forward bagged with circle nodes into one belt, whose root is in brown.
+There are $10$ mountains (represented only by their peaks) partitioned into $5$ mountain ranges, each range is forward bagged with rhombi nodes, and finally the $5$ ranges are forward bagged with circle nodes into one mountain belt, whose root is in brown.

-The point of the mountain partitioning is to ensure that each mergeable pairs of mountains sits at the right end of a range.
-Hence, whenever we merge them, we only need to update one bagging node in its range.
-And we also only need to update one or two bagging nodes in the outer bagging, because the pair we are merging (the rightmost mergeable pair) always sits in the rightmost or second rightmost range.
+The point of splitting the mountains into several ranges is to ensure that each mergeable pair of mountains sits at the right end of a range.
+Hence, after a merge, we only need to update one bagging node in the affected range.
+And importantly, we also only need to update one or two bagging nodes in the outer bagging.
+This is because we always merge the rightmost mergeable pair, which has to be in either the rightmost or second rightmost range.
+In turn, this is by our range splitting rules: if there are no mergeable pairs to the right of the affected range, then there cannot be any range splits either.

 ![MMBs](https://hackmd.io/_uploads/BJLNCPHw0.png)

 Here we see a series of append updates in MMB.
 Again, the new leaf is in green, the merge peak in gray, and we color in brown all bagging nodes that need to be updated.

-Notice that at most $4$ bagging nodes are updated, even when we merge large mountains.
+Notice that at most $4$ bagging nodes are updated, even when we merge large mountains!
+Thus, we achieve a constant complexity for the append operation even in the worst case.

-The full structure will be presented in detail in the research paper, where we will show that we get all the properties we want: an append operation with a complexity bounded by a constant, and the $k$-th most recent leaf at depth $O(\log k)$ regardless of the value of $n$ (i.e. independent of the MMB's size).
+The full structure will be presented in detail in the research paper, where we will show that we get all the properties we want: an append operation with a constant complexity, and a depth of $O(\log k)$ for the $k$-th most recent leaf, regardless of the list size $n$.

 <!---
 ### Comparison of MMB flavors